etienne-martin/WebCrypto.swift/README.md

 ```
 ### Key-based encryption

-Accepts hex-encoded key and IV.
+This method requires a key and an IV in hexadecimal format.

 ###### Encryption